amnahkhatun/frontend-prep-cheatsheet/README.md

 **How JS works**

 1. Everything inside JS happens in Execution context.
-2. JS is synchoronous single threaded language which means JS only execute one line at a time maintaing the order.
+2. JS is synchronous single threaded language which means JS only execute one line at a time maintaing the order.
 3. Inside EC we have two phase

 - Memory creation(Variable environment) - allocates memory to all variables and function.
 Here the special keyword _undefined_ is assigned to variables declared using var keyword.
 For functions whole code is being assigned.
 Values are assigned in key value pair.